KarolisNakutavicius/BankingServiceExtended/README.md

 `docker-compose up`

-Open localhost `localhost/swagger` to manipulate data
+Open `localhost/swagger` to manipulate data

 `localhost:5001/contacts` to manipulate data of contacts